mehmetozdeemiir/weather-api/README.md

 - H2 In Memory Database: This project manages data using the H2 database.
 H2 is a lightweight, in-memory database.

+- Integration Test: These tests are used to verify the integration between different modules.
+They typically use a real database and data to ensure that the tested code works with other components.
+In this project, integration tests can be used to verify the integration of Spring Boot and Restful API.

+- Unit Test: These tests are used to test a single code unit, usually a method or function, by verifying that the input and output values are correct.
+In this project, unit tests can be used to test the features provided by Spring Boot and Spring Data JPA.

+- Repository Test: These tests are used to verify that the application interacts correctly with the database and that data is stored correctly.
+In this project, repository tests can be used to verify that the H2 In Memory Database and Spring Data JPA work correctly.

 - Restful API: RESTful APIs are a type of application programming interface (API) that enables the sharing of services over HTTP.

 - Maven: Maven is a tool used to manage Java project configuration and dependencies.